-Simon specialises in energy efficiency and carbon management at Ricardo Energy & Environment.
-He is passionate about supporting communities, households and businesses to reduce their impact on the environment, and is a keen gardener and beekeeper.
+Simon is an Associate Director at Ricardo Energy & Environment.
+Simon specialises in sustainability, renewables and carbon management.
+He is passionate about supporting communities, households and businesses to reduce their impact on the environment.

 Trustee, staff liaison

 Lucy managed the Community Voices Network for the Scottish Government.
-She has 15 years’ experience working with communities to tackle health, regeneration and environmental issues.
-Lucy’s previous roles include being local food officer at the Soil Association.
+She has 20 years’ experience working with communities to tackle health, regeneration and environmental issues.